 Procedure: Mix all the ingredients in a small bowl and stir until you get a nice and creamy consistency.
 You can store it in a clean container and use it every night before bed.
 Just apply a small amount of the cream on your whole face and let the ingredients to their magic while you sleep.

-We have covered how beneficial is rosehip oil as an anti-aging treatment.
-To even further boost its abilities, combine it other potent anti-aging ingredients to make your own, all natural anti-aging serum.
+We have covered how beneficial rosehip oil is as an anti-aging treatment.
+To even further boost its abilities, combine it with other potent anti-aging ingredients to make your own, all natural anti-aging serum.
 Here’s one recipe we chose for you:

 1 tbsp of rosehip oil